nicholasphilo/gettingandcleaningdata/CodeBook.md

 **subject**: the study volunteers aged 19-48 from 1:30

-**activity**: taked the value of "STANDING", "WALKING", "WALKING_UPSTAIRS", "WALKING_DOWNSTAIRS", "SITTING", "LAYING" representing the task the volunteers were undertaking.
+**activity**: takes the value of "STANDING", "WALKING", "WALKING_UPSTAIRS", "WALKING_DOWNSTAIRS", "SITTING", "LAYING" representing the task the volunteers were undertaking.

+The following variables should be understood in terms of the descriptions of the original datasets measurements.
+However, the variables have been tidied to be more immediately comprehensible.

 - time body accelerometer mean x
 - time body accelerometer mean y